bgd-labs/aave-governance-v3/docs/overview.md

 - [PermissionedPayloadsController](../src/contracts/payloads/PermissionedPayloadsController.sol): permissioned version of the payloads controller.

+  Motivation:

+  The main goal of this contract is to allow ACI to configure LM in a safe and convenient way.
+Without this contract, ACI had all the permissions to configure LM unhindered.
+This left a vulnerability in our protocol: if ACI were compromised, it could change the LM settings to invalid or potentially dangerous ones.
+This contract is designed to solve this problem with a timelock.
+ACI can still create proposals to change LM, but now there is a delay before they take effect.
+This gives time to react and cancel these changes in case of an attack.

+  The execution stage works as follows:
+  - A trusted entity creates any kind of payload and submits it to the permissioned payloads manager.
+  - The payload gets a timelock.
+During this timelock, the guardian can verify the validity of this payload.
+The guardian can cancel it if the payload is unrecognized.
+The payloads manager also has permission to cancel it.
+  - After the time passes and the payload becomes unlocked, anyone can execute it.

+  Important notes:

   Only the payloads manager can create payloads.
 Payload creation and queuing is an atomic operation for this contract.
-Once a payload is created, it's automatically queued.
-This contract is needed to let trusted entities submit protocol changes without a governance cycle, but with a timelock.
-The timelock leaves a gap to react in case an invalid or malicious payload is submitted.
+Once a payload is created, it is automatically queued.

 <br>